Negro Parbellon: the story begins...

 After all the drama of getting to this point – exploration of the glacier, my poor acclimatisation, my stomach troubles, the unexplained high winds and the weeks of walking, it felt so incredible to be up there on the summit.
 We laughed with happiness, and it’s hard to explain the feeling we had.
 We took some quick photos and descended rapidly, reaching our camp in one and a half hours.
 Things got tricky from there…

 We broke camp, and headed back down the steep ice section, except that it had turned to hard, blue ice, and our crampons were not sharp enough to make us feel confident.
-We skittered down this section, worried most of all that we would not be able to arrest a fall, and would end up flying over the precipice.
+We skittered down this section, carefully guarding against a fall, which could result in us flying over the precipice.
 We reached the penitentes with relief, only to find them super-soft, and we were falling into the crevasses below every couple of steps.
 This was extremely frustrating – you can’t tell from looking at them what the condition will be, and when you make a wrong move and find yourself in a bad patch, it takes half an hour of extreme effort to drag yourself out.
 We eventually found our path from the way up, and followed that down to 4900m camp.
 From here, we had to descend another 850 metres to 4050m camp by a lake where the valley met the huge glacier.
 My memory of this section is simply one of exhaustion, and to make matters worse, it began to snow and Max’s jacket zip had broken.
-We struggled back down difficult terrain, and reached the camp at 6pm, 11 hours after we’d set out for the summit.
+Despite this, we were in high spirits, despite struggling back down difficult terrain, and reached the camp at 6pm, 11 hours after we’d set out for the summit.
 We lay on the beach (yes, another one!) and recovered, before setting the tent, and looking at our rations.
 We had a cup-a-soup, some garlic powder, a tiny bit of mashed potato and a frankfurter for dinner, between two.
 This was the same dinner we’d been eating for 5 days now, but we weren’t bored of it, we were hungry!
 After dinner we had two pot noodles left, a packet of crisps and a packet of candied nuts.
 And a glacier to cross that had taken us two days on the outbound journey to get to camp where we had more food.
 We set off the following morning determined to reach camp in a day.
 From there, it was two more days to trek out to a track from which we could be picked up.

-It seemed like we spent hours traversing this loose terrain, with Max going first and testing it, helping me where needed.
-An extremely nerve-wracking downclimb later, and we were back on the moraine to camp, arriving at mid-afternoon.
+It seemed like we spent hours traversing this loose terrain, but one extremely nerve-wracking downclimb later, and we were back on the moraine to camp, arriving at mid-afternoon.
 Immediately we opened every tin of food we had left – feasting on an incredible mixture of olives, tuna, mayonnaise, palm hearts and raw onion!

 We left our duffle bags for the mule driver to collect, and walked to an abandoned army base at the bottom of the valley.
 We kept walking until we camp upon a small camp that Max had constructed years earlier as a place for one of his trekking expeditions to stay for a night.
 We found a little rice there, and some wine in a plastic bottle, and I have to say we had a handful of rice in the most delicious mix of chorizo, onion and water for dinner. (we were just relieved it wasn’t mash again!)
 We had a sip of the wine, and set out our sleeping bags under the stars, having left the tent behind.
 We counted many shooting stars, and thirteen satellites passing overhead before we fell asleep – happier than ever to feel so free and to be sleeping outside under the stars.